rokmc756/PGDG-Postgres/README.md

 ## What is PGDG-Postgres Ansible Playbook?
-It is ansible playbook to deploy PGDG Postgres conveniently on Baremetal, Virtual Machines and Cloud Infrastructure.
+It is ansible playbook to deploy PGDG Postgres Single Instance, Patroni, DepMGR, PGAutoFailover, Bucardo Cluster conveniently on Baremetal, Virtual Machines and Cloud Infrastructure.
 It provide also pgwatch2 and grafana for monitoring features as well as SSL connection automatically when deploying it.
 The main purpose of this project is actually very simple.
 Because there are many jobs to install different kind of PGDG Postgres versions and reproduce issues & test features as a support engineer.
 I just want to spend less time for it.